gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 ### What are cloud storage levels?
 - The most commonly seen cloud storage levels are:
-    - **Object storage:** Data and its metadata are stored in object format.
-It is the most flexible form of storage and can also be used with web applications.
+    - **Object storage (blob storage):** Data and its metadata are stored in object format.
+It is the most flexible form of storage and can also be used with web applications. (eg. `S3`)
     - **File storage:** Data is stored in the form of files and often clubbed together as folders.
+FS is required - Blob/object storage doesn't have FS (file system). (eg. `EFS`)
     - **Block storage:** data is stored in the form of blocks.
-It is the lowest level of storage and closest to the hardware.
+It is the lowest level of storage and closest to the hardware. (eg. `EBS`)

-    - **Dataset storage:** data is organized into a structured form like tables, record format, or delimited format
+    + **Dataset storage:** data is organized into a structured form like tables, record format, or delimited format

 ### What do you mean by cloud usage monitor?
 - A cloud usage monitor is a lightweight, autonomous program situated on a cloud that aids in monitoring resources and collecting and processing resource usage data.